 The Mediation Clinic was created by Professor Lisa Klerman to give students hands on experience with what many view as the essential task of lawyering - helping people solve problems creatively, effectively, and efficiently.
-In the Mediation Clinic, students learn the dispute resolution skills required to become professional mediators.
-By the end of the semester, they will have applied and developed these skills by mediating six or more Los Angeles County Superior Court cases.
+In the Mediation Clinic, students learn the dispute resolution skills required to become professional mediators and use those skills to mediate actual cases in the Los Angeles County Superior Court.
 Unlike traditional litigation clinics where students learn to use the law to advocate for one side in a dispute, as mediators, the students do not represent one side or the other.
 Instead, they are third party neutrals who act as facilitators to help the parties craft a resolution to their lawsuit.

-In the initial half of the semester, students learn basic and advanced mediation skills and study the legal, ethical, and practical issues that arise in the use of mediation.
-They observe live court mediations conducted by professional mediators, and practice their skills in simulated mediations both inside and outside of class.
+In the Clinic, students learn basic and advanced mediation skills and study the legal, ethical, and practical issues that arise in mediation.
+They observe live court mediations conducted by professional mediators and practice their skills in simulated mediations both inside and outside of class.
 Upon certification by the instructor, students are qualified to independently mediate small claims and civil harassment cases for the Los Angeles County Superior Court.
-During the second half of the semester, students are assigned to conduct up to six or more "live" court mediations, either individually or in teams of two co-mediators.
+Each student is assigned to conduct over 25 "live" court mediations, either individually or in teams of two co-mediators.
 Back in class, the students and the instructor debrief the court mediations, discussing effective techniques and strategies to use in future mediations.
-Through their work in the clinic, students have helped dozens of litigants settle their cases.
+Through their work in the Clinic, students have helped hundreds of litigants settle their cases.

 In addition to providing a valuable service to the community, Professor Klerman notes that the Mediation Clinic develops skills that will serve the students well in their personal lives as well as their legal careers.
 "In each mediation, I saw my students get invited into the middle of conflicts that were deeply personal to the warring participants.
 They skillfully helped these parties to understand their conflict and make sense of it, gain back some sense of control over their situation, and arrive at solutions allowing them to move past the conflict and on with their lives.
 This is some of the most rewarding work that one can do as a lawyer."